lorenzogianelle/Lorenzo-Gianelle-Portfolio/Machine Learning Alzheimer/README_alzheimer.txt

 FILE DESCRIPTION

 ML1.pdf – The final PDF report containing the full machine learning workflow, including data preprocessing, model selection, results, and interpretation.

-Note: Group work completed at the University of Edinburgh.
-All tasks were understood and shared, ensuring that all applied skills were learned throughout the project.